SAP-samples/teched2025-IN162/README.md

 ## System URL and login information

 This session is part of multiple SAP events, and all systems and exercises remain the same except for the **SAP Integration Suite Tenant**.
-Please choose the Integration Suite tenant according to your specific event.
+If you are attending ASUG TechConnect, you are currently in the wrong GitHub branch — please switch to the asug2025 branch and follow the instructions provided there.
 If you are uncertain about which tenant to use, consult your **workshop instructors**.

 To complete the exercises, you will need access to the following applications: